mason-mcglothlin/masonogcrm/DesignNotes.md

 Document tools used and describe experience level and why I chose those tools.
 Visual Studio Community 2015, TortoiseGit, HP Omen.

+Utilize async for scaling and/or performance.

 Need to pick a client side CSS framework.
 Probably Bootstrap.
 But what theme?
 Maybe stick with default theme just to get the application built, then towards the end experiment with a LOB-themed design.
+Perhaps [Supr](http://themes.suggelab.com/supr/).

 # Authentication
 Use Identity?
 Pro: built in VS support and works well with EF.
 Has built in tools for password hashing, auto account lockout etc. Con: requires lot of code and domain models, which may be overkill for this project.